KoobDS/elden-ring-armor-optimizer/README.md

 | Crucible Greaves                  | Legs      | 9.6    | 20    | 4,172.75  | 3.5% damage increase to Aspect of the Crucible Incantations |
 | **Total**                         |           | 23.4   | 51    | 11,396.53 |         |

-Method 2, "Highest total power combination with 51+ poise," found this optimal result for the full game:
+**Method 2**, "Highest total power combination with 51+ poise," found this optimal result for the full game:

 | Name                    | Slot       | Weight | Poise | Power     | Special |
 |-------------------------|-----------|--------|-------|-----------|---------|